-6.5.16 Social Housing Grant (SHG) has helped to deliver a significant number of affordable homes in the County Borough, but factoring in a contribution from

-- SHG has not been included in this policy target as this would assume the continuation of similar levels of SHG than previous years. - 6.5.17 In order to assist in the provision of affordable residential units, Policy SW4: Settlement Boundaries allows for the development of small scale affordable housing in sustainable locations outside the settlement boundaries identified in the Plan, provided that they meet an identified, unmet need. - 6.5.18 For further information on affordable housing, reference should be made to the Affordable Housing Background Paper.
+- Social Housing Grant (SHG) has helped to deliver a significant number of affordable homes in the County Borough, but factoring in a contribution from SHG has not been included in this policy target as this would assume the continuation of similar levels of SHG than previous years <a href="If grant funding does facilitate the delivery of higher levels of affordable housing in the future, affordable housing led proposals, for example schemes with at least 50% affordable housing, would be supported.
+(MAC4.6) - 6.5.17-4.16 In order to assist in the provision of affordable residential units, Policy SW4: Settlement Boundaries allows for the development of small scale affordable housing in sustainable locations outside the settlement boundaries identified in the Plan, provided that they meet an identified, unmet need. - 6.5.18 4.17 For further information on affordable housing, reference should be made to the Affordable Housing Background Paper.